Part 12 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Everything was looking perfect for him, and he was on cloud nine planning, organizing, and getting ready to live his dream.
 Unfortunately, that day never came.

-You see, Jerry purchased so much of “only the best” before the appropriate time that he didn’t have enough cash left to run the business.
-Jerry was forced to shut down before he really even began.
+You see, Jerry purchased so much of “only the best” before the appropriate time that he didn’t have enough cash left to run the business and no means of borrowing additional funds.
+Jerry was forced to shut down before even opened his doors to the public.
 He only got a small taste of his dream.
 Will this happen to you?

 Go Easy During the Startup Phase